Package 'birdscanR'

 timeInterval

-An optional vector of timestamps (either as Date or POSIXct) to limit the data retrieved from the collections table
+Null An optional vector of timestamps (either as Date or POSIXct) to limit the data retrieved from the collections table.
+The filtering is done based on the original radar timezone.

 Value